CS234124/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: White
-Favorite food:
+Favorite food: Hamburger
-Favorite musician/band:
+Favorite musician/band: The Weekend
-Favorite movie:
+Favorite movie:  The Pursuit of Happyness
-Requested grade in the course:
+Requested grade in the course: 92